How To Do a Detoxification Diet and Why

 What Is a Detoxification Diet?

 This diet removes common inflammatory foods like refined sugar, gluten, dairy, processed oils, and chemically laden packaged goods.
-In their place, it introduces an abundance of healing ingredients: cruciferous vegetables, fiber-rich plants, clean proteins, polyphenol-rich fruits, and herbs that support liver function.
+In their place, it introduces an abundance of healing ingredients: cruciferous vegetables, fiber-rich plants, clean proteins, bitter greens, polyphenol-rich fruits, and herbs that support liver function.

 This isn’t a quick cleanse or deprivation-based detox.
 It’s a structured, science-informed plan that works with your body—not against it—to promote lasting transformation.